Skip to content

 TabPurpose

-TranslateTranslate strings with preview
+TranslateTranslate individual strings with preview

-MemoryView and manage translation cache
+MemoryView and manage translation cache with per-language-pair breakdown

 Translate Tab

-3. Text Input: Enter text to translate
+4. Text Input: Enter text to translate

-4. Preview: See translation result before applying
+5. Preview: See translation result before applying

 Settings Tab